northfoxz/react-native-camera-android/README.md

 Use the `torchMode` property to specify the camera torch mode.

-#### `cameraType`
+#### `type`

 Values:
 `back` (default),
 `front`

-Use the `cameraType` property to specify the camera to use.
+Use the `type` property to specify the camera to use.
 If you specify the front camera, but the device has no front camera the back camera is used.

 ### Viewfinder properties